Fashion week: About

-In recent years, shows have begun to feature garments that are available for sale immediately, online or in stores.

-The other move has been to "see now, buy now" shows, often featuring clickable video, where looks are available online immediately following, or even during the show.
-"See now, buy now" experiences have included shows from Tom Ford, Nicole Miller, Moschino and Tommy Hilfiger.
-For example, in 2019 at the Tommy x Zendaya show, Hilfiger commented on the innovation of the "see now, buy now" concept.

-The advent of "see now, buy now" shopping has also come about in response to so-called "fast fashion" retailers, who copy designs from the runway and bring them to retail faster than traditional design houses.

-In spite of the call to rethink the runways with the idea "see now, buy now," as of 2017, the French Federation of Fashion has opposed the change.

 Timing

-Fashion week happens twice a year in the major fashion capitals of the world; New York (February 7–15), London (February 15–19), Milan (February 19–25), and Paris (February 25-March 5).
+The "Big Four" refers to fashion weeks which happen twice a year in the major fashion capitals of the world; New York, London, Milan, and Paris.

 Traditionally, fashion weeks were held several months in advance of the season to allow the press and buyers a chance to preview fashion designs for the following season.
 In February and March, designers showcased their autumn and winter collections.
 In September and October, designers showcased their spring and summer collections.

 This timing was largely created to follow the then slower "retail cycle."
 In other words, it allowed time for retailers to purchase and incorporate the designers into their retail marketing.
 However, as customer expectations have increased, the retail cycle has increased.
 As a result, in 2016, designers started moving to "in-season shows."